cs210/cargi-ios/README.md

 - [x] Retrieving contact information from calendar events (limited)
 - [x] Compute ETA given current location & destination
 - [x] Use origami to design the user interface
-- [ ] [in progress] Draw route on the map using Google Maps Directions API
+- [x] Draw route on the map using Google Maps Directions API
 - [ ] Need to parse JSON in a clean way: cleanly parse using built-in library, or import some third-party library (SwiftyJSON)
 - [ ] Implement smart filtering of contacts (back end)
 - [ ] Implement smart filtering of contacts (front end - user interface)